piero-g/almadl-journals-layout/README.md

 ## Details

-The theme is based on a few options to customize your journal easely but as in depth as possible - without having to edit manually the CSS.
+The theme is based on a few options to customize your journal easily but as in depth as possible - without having to edit manually the CSS.
+It covers several cases: as an example it could be used by a journal that does't adopt the OJS workflow (the CSS will hide the appropriate elements).
+Although it won't adapt to every possible scenario.

+With the exception of improvements to readability of tables and of general responsiveness, every cosmetic element that differs from the standard OJS experience is optionally rendered under the "clear-style" rule-set, enabled by default.

 ### Template Informations
 _todo_